Hirata Takafumi

 Robert J. W. Brewin, Nick J. Hardman-Mountford, Samantha J. Lavender, Dionysios E. Raitsos, Takafumi Hirata, Julia Uitz, Emmanuel Devred, Annick Bricaud, Aurea Ciotti, Bernard Gentili

-REMOTE SENSING OF ENVIRONMENT, 115, 2, 325, 339, ELSEVIER SCIENCE INC, Feb.
+REMOTE SENSING OF ENVIRONMENT, 115, 2, 325, 339, Feb.
 2011, [Peer-reviewed], [Internationally co-authored], [International Magazine]

 • Synoptic relationships between surface Chlorophyll-a and diagnostic pigments specific to phytoplankton functional types